-- Take a class online, listen to a lecture or concert, or take a virtual tour of a museum.
+- Take a class, listen to a lecture or new album, or explore a museum.

-- If you’re out of work, update your resume and LinkedIn profile, and explore ways to network online.
+- If you’re out of work or dissatisfied with your job, update your resume and LinkedIn profile, and explore ways to network.

 Draw comfort from simple daily pleasures.
 Take a relaxing bath, read a good book, or watch your favorite Netflix show.

 Watch what you eat and drink.
 Self-medicating with alcohol, drugs, or food may offer short-term relief, but over time will only worsen your mood and make the loneliness even harder to bear.

 Practice acceptance.
 Remember that loneliness is something that everyone deals with at some point.
 There's no shame in feeling lonely.
 It's also important to accept factors that are beyond your control.
 Maybe you can't afford a plane ticket to go visit your loved ones right now—but that doesn't mean you need to confine yourself to home.